santosh-narvekar/EXCEL-SALES-DASHBOARD/README.md

 # Key Features:
 1) Formula-based Dashboard
+2) Preparing Data for Analysis
-2) Advanced Chart Formatting
+3) Advanced Chart Formatting
-3) StoryTelling With Data
+4) StoryTelling With Data
-4) Compatible with growing source data
+5) Compatible with growing source data
-5) Previous Period Calculation
+6) Previous Period Calculation
-6) Automatic Sorting
+7) Automatic Sorting
-7) Top N formulas
+8) Top N formulas
-8) Conditional Formatting
+9) Conditional Formatting
-9) Data Visualization With Charts
+10) Data Visualization With Charts
-10) KPIS With More Context, Not Just Numbers
+11) KPIS With More Context, Not Just Numbers
-11) Effective Choice of Colors
+12) Effective Choice of Colors

 # How to Use:
 1) download the file in excel.